John Oakley-Smith: Career

 Throughout his career John Oakley-Smith performed at venues such as Mangles Theatre, The Troubadour, The Chelsea Theatre, and Market Theatre Café.
 Waddacor remarked that "Oakley-Smith may play music that could become increasingly inaccessible with changing musical tastes, but he remains, nevertheless, an admirable individualist playing beautiful music."
 Oakley-Smith went back to Zimbabwe in the 1980s and there retired from public life as a performing musician.

 Despite his obscurity as a performer in his own right, he continued with numerous works in various fields.

 In the early and late 1990s John spent time working with renowned theatre director Glen Walford in London, consulting on and composing for numerous productions in London, Ludlow and Vienna.
 These included Shakespeare's Much Ado About Nothing (produced under the Royal Shakespeare Company), and a reimagining of "The Picture of Dorian Gray" and others.

 In the easy 2000s John worked as a music and cultural teacher at Hillcrest College in Phenalonga in Zimbabwe.

 After retiring as a teacher John completed a book titled "If I Should Die Before I Wake" which is awaiting publication.
 It was an investigative piece examining the massacre of some young men in Sea Point, Cape Town in the same decade.

-He further went on to assist various authors with proofing and editing work including Andrew Brel and his book "The Emergency Bizouki Player".
+Between 2009 and 2010 John edited the "The Emergency Bouzouki Player" by Andrew Brel, published in 2010.

 His last two draft works focused on at corruption in and around his hometown of Mutare Zimbabwe ("Diamond City Blues") as well as a biographical looking at a prominent Rhodesian family he was commissioned to assist with as a non credited author.